-On January 21, Edward Martin Mosher, former treasurer of United Steelworkers Local 9-458, pleaded guilty in U.S. District Court for the Middle District of Florida to one count of embezzling funds in the amount of $65,895 from the Plant City (Hillsborough County), Fla.-based union.
-The guilty plea follows an investigation by the U.S. Labor Department's Office of Labor-Management Standards.
+On April 23, Anthony Davis, president of National Postal Mail Handlers Union Local 314, was indicted in U.S. District Court for the Eastern District of Missouri on one count of embezzling $40,659 in funds from the St. Louis union.
+The Mail Handlers are an affiliate of the Laborers International Union of North America.
+The indictment follows an investigation by the U.S. Labor Department's Office of Labor-Management Standards.

-On January 16, James Babcock, former financial secretary of United Electrical, Radio and Machine Workers of America Local 121, pleaded guilty in U.S. District Court for the District of Maryland to one count of embezzling funds from the Baltimore union in the amount of $24,854.
-Babcock had been charged in September after admitting to investigators in May that he had written himself more than 100 union checks over a five-year period for unauthorized purposes.
-The charge and plea follow a joint probe by the U.S. Labor Department's Office of Labor-Management Standards and Office of Inspector General.
+On April 16, David Barr, former treasurer of Glass, Molders, Pottery, Plastics & Allied Workers Local 99, pleaded guilty in U.S. District Court for the Western District of Pennsylvania to one count of embezzlement of $5,688 in funds from the New Brighton (Beaver County)-based union.
+He had been charged last August.
+Sentencing is set for September.
+The actions follow a joint probe by the Labor Department's Office of Labor-Management Standards and Office of Inspector General.